Many people know about the link between HPV and cervical cancer, but did you know that HPV also causes at least five other cancers?

 HPV-related cancers are on the rise in general.
 The National Cancer Institute (NCI) reports that incidences (new cases) of both anal and oropharyngeal cancers are increasing.
 It is estimated that by 2020 there will be more HPV-associated oropharyngeal cancer diagnoses than cervical cancer in high-income countries like the US and UK.

-A recent study [Saraiya et al. (2015).
+A study from 2015 [Saraiya et al. (2015).
 US assessment of HPV types in cancers: implications for current and 9-valent HPV vaccines.
 Journal of the National Cancer Institute; 107(6)] gave the following HPV-associated cancer estimations based on a review of US Cancer Registries from 2008-2010:

-- The most common cancer attributed to HPV in US women is cervical cancer, with almost 10,976 HPV-attributable cases being diagnosed every year.
+- The most common cancer attributed to HPV in US women is cervical cancer, with 11,886 HPV-attributable cases being diagnosed every year.

-- The most common HPV-attributed cancer in men is oropharyngeal cancer with roughly 8,686 HPV-attributable cases diagnosed in men every year.
-There are roughly 1,881 HPV-associated oropharyngeal cancers in women every year.
+- The most common HPV-attributed cancer in men is oropharyngeal cancer with roughly 18,226 HPV-attributable cases diagnosed in men and women every year.
 Oropharyngeal cancer is sometimes called head and neck cancer.
 Some oral cavity and larynx cancers may also be connected to HPV.

 Note that these numbers do not reflect the overall numbers of these specific cancers diagnosed every year, simply the HPV-related ones.
 Over the last few decades, scientists have discovered that more cancers in these sites are related to HPV.

-In the UK, HPV Action found that the following number of HPV-associated cancer cases were diagnosed in 2011:
+In the UK, the following number of HPV-associated cancer cases were diagnosed in 2015:

 How do high-risk types of HPV cause cancer?